Criminal Attorney Baltimore Maryland

 A successful criminal defense begins as close as possible to the time of arrest.
 The battle is not only to avoid fines or incarceration or to get charges reduced or dismissed — it’s also to keep your record as free as possible from information that can harm your future: like getting a job, or pursuing a higher education.

 Do not harm your criminal case by discussing anything with the authorities without the protection of a criminal defense attorney by your side.
-It is in your best interests to hire a criminal defense lawyer to represent you as soon as possible.
+It is in your best interests to hire a criminal defense attorney in Maryland to represent you as soon as possible.
 If you believe that you may be charged with a crime, get a lawyer!
 Don’t wait for the formal arrest, call my office at 410-288-2900 for immediate legal help.

-- protect your rights at the outset
+- Protect your rights at the outset

-- review the evidence and determine what is inadmissible or inaccurate
+- Review the evidence and determine what is inadmissible or inaccurate

-- investigate to find witnesses and documents that help your defense
+- Investigate to find witnesses and documents that help your defense

-- negotiate to reduce the charges
+- Negotiate to reduce the charges

-- negotiate to dismiss the charges
+- Negotiate to dismiss the charges

-- interview possible witnesses for the prosecution for errors and exaggerations
+- Interview possible witnesses for the prosecution for errors and exaggerations

-- review documents of the prosecution for flaws and omissions
+- Review documents of the prosecution for flaws and omissions

-- determine what experts may be needed for the defense and get them on board
+- Determine what experts may be needed for the defense and get them on board

-- negotiate a plea settlement with the prosecutor
+- Negotiate a plea settlement with the prosecutor

-What is The Arrest Process?
+What is The Arrest Process for Criminal Charges?

 When a person is placed under arrest, a criminal case begins.
 To be “under arrest” means that you are in police custody.
 An arrest is simply the exercise of police authority over a person.